Visit Shimla, India

 Our specialists seek out authentic ways to get to know the places that could feature in your trip.
 These activities reflect some of the experiences they've most enjoyed while visiting Shimla, and which use the best local guides.

-To appreciate the best views provided by the lofty train ride on the historic metre gauge line, you will catch the train from Shimla to Kandaghat station where you will be met by your driver.
+To appreciate the best views provided by the lofty train ride on the historic meter gauge line, you will catch the train from Shimla to Kandaghat station where you will be met by your driver.